 - a heart attack, other heart problems or a family history of heart problems

 - a stroke or dizzy spells caused by lack of blood flow to the brain

-– blood vessel problems that cause poor circulation in the arms or legs
+- blood vessel problems causing poor circulation in the arms or legs

 - kidney or liver disease

 Tell your doctor if you are pregnant, plan to become pregnant or are breastfeeding.
 Do not take zolmitriptan until you and your doctor have discussed the risks and benefits involved.